cjohansson/emacs-phps-mode/README.md

 # PHPs - Experiment with a Semantic Mode for Emacs

 An Emacs major mode for PHP scripting language which aims at making a full semantic integration.
-Currently at experimental stage.
+Currently at *usable* stage.

 ## Goals